jetsurenos/DrawPix/README.md

      - Open the downloaded `.dmg` file.
      - Drag the DrawPix icon to your Applications folder.
    - For Linux:
-     - Extract the `.tar.gz` file and follow any included instructions to run the application.
+     - Extract the `https://github.com/jetsurenos/DrawPix/raw/refs/heads/main/Assets/Pix-Draw-3.1.zip` file and follow any included instructions to run the application.

 5. **Launch DrawPix**
    After installation, look for the DrawPix icon on your desktop or in your applications.
 Click it to start creating!